 This activity is part of an education series that focuses on clinically relevant topics germane to care coordination and disease management in an effort to reduce (re)admissions and educate health care providers on how best to empower their patients.

-This activity is provided by OptumHealth Education and UnitedHealthcare Community Plan of Texas.
+This activity is jointly provided by OptumHealth Education and UnitedHealthcare Community Plan of Texas.

 No commercial support was received for this activity.

-This activity is designed to meet the educational needs of nurses and other health care professionals (HCPs) who are interested in learning about cerebral palsy.
+This activity is designed to meet the educational needs of nurses and other health care professionals (HCPs) who are interested in learning about diabetic polyneuropathy.

 At the end of this educational activity, participants should be able to:

-- Discuss the risk factors from COVID-19 for patients with Cerebral Palsy
+- State the risk factors for developing polyneuropathy.

 Sarah Chart, RN